SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * Load all components: :confval:`picker.loadAllComponents`,
 * Show all components: :confval:`picker.showAllComponents`.

-Hotkey :kbd:`t` can be used to toggle beetween 1- and 3-component data.
+Hotkey :kbd:`t` can be used to toggle between 1- and 3-component data.
 Use the orange buttons or :ref:`hot keys <sec-scolv-hotkeys>` to load components not yet loaded.